geegrow/GeeGrow_ILI9341/README.md

-# GeeGrow_ILI9341
+# Geegrow_ILI9341

-This library is specially written to provide communication with board GeeGrow 2.4" SPI TFT 240x320 Display (ILI9341).
+This library is specially written to provide communication with board Geegrow 2.4" SPI TFT 240x320 Display (ILI9341).
 The display can be purchased in our store https://geegrow.ru .
 The board consists a jack for SD card, so there is an implementation of appropriate functionality, which needs a separate library for SD card SdFat (https://github.com/greiman/SdFat).
 Also there is an implemented opportunity to create objects on the screen with simple management.

-For more information you can visit https://github.com/geegrow/GeeGrow_ILI9341
+For more information you can visit https://github.com/geegrow/Geegrow_ILI9341

 --------------------------------------------------------------------